wilwhitlarkgl/gl-srtl-challenge/cloud-backup-and-recovery-policy.md

  * NOTE: If a cluster becomes red, all automated snapshots fail while the cluster status persists.

 ### Manual snapshots
-Every 15 min: OpenSearch domain -> primary S3 bucket -> secondary S3 bucket.
+Every 15 min: OpenSearch domain -> primary S3 bucket -> secondary S3 bucket ("Offsite")
  * Manual snapshots are utilized for cluster recovery, but could also be used for moving data from one cluster to another.
  * As the name suggests, manual snapshot creation has to be initiated.
 They are stored in an S3 bucket that we provide, and standard S3 charges apply.
  * Manual snapshots must be initiated every 15 minutes to provide a more recent recovery point than the automated snapshots.